Kinabatangan River Tour – Borneo Adventures with Mr. Aji Expeditions

 We trekked through the jungle for a few hours and, to be honest didn’t see a lot of wildlife, but I think that may be down to the noise levels of two excited children let loose in a jungle after sitting on a boat for a whole morning.
 Our guide pointed out lots of different trees and plants, taught us about the ways of the jungle and listened intently for marauding wild elephants.
 We loved it.

-But why would you go there at night?
+But why would you go in to the jungle at night?

 Having said that, our night-time jungle walk was fascinating.
 We saw all manner of disgusting creatures from praying mantis to giant stick insects and even a civet cat (from whose poo the world’s most expensive coffee is made from).
 The boys LOVED it and giggled their way round the jungle, having a proper adventure.
 See gross photos of disgusting creatures in our post about our Kinabatangan jungle night walk.
 I loved it too but I was more than happy to be limbo’ing back under that electrified fence and heading back to the village for a well deserved cold beer.